evmts/tevm-monorepo/packages/base-client/docs/type-aliases/BaseClient.md

 The mode the current client is running in
-`fork` mode will fetch and cache all state from the block forked from the provided URL `proxy` mode will fetch all state from the latest block of the provided proxy URL `normal` mode will not fetch any state and will only run the EVM in memory
+`fork` mode will fetch and cache all state from the block forked from the provided URL `normal` mode will not fetch any state and will only run the EVM in memory

 #### Example